 - Rent a car you’re comfortable driving.
 Size doesn’t really matter for your rental car.
 While researching for our trip,I saw people recommending 4-wheel drive only, convertibles, the tiniest car possible, etc. In reality, you should rent a car you’ll be comfortable driving.
 Huge tow trucks drive this road, so whatever you get will be smaller than that!
 For us, we liked having an SUV so we were sitting up higher and able to see around the overgrowth surrounding the roads and bridges.
 We did not need 4-wheel drive, even through we went all the way down to Charles Lindbergh’s gravesite, at the very end of the Road to Hana.

 Get more: The Ultimate Maui Bucket List

 Are you ready for your Road to Hana journey?
 You can do it!
-Check out my Pacific Islands Page for all your Hawaii needs!
+Check out my Hawaiian Islands Page for all your Hawaii needs!